Medieval, Renaissance, and Contemporary Music

 About Grace

-Dr. Grace Newcombe has performed and recorded with internationally-renowned medieval-Renaissance ensembles including Ensemble Leones, Peregrina, Le Miroir de Musique, Ensemble Gilles Binchois, Two Lutes with Grace, Ensemble Dragma, and Musicke & Mirth.
-She is the founder and director of prize-winning young medieval ensemble RUMORUM.
+Dr. Grace Newcombe is a singer, teacher, and composer with a focus on modal music (medieval, Renaissance, and classic-folk contemporary).
+She performs and records with internationally-renowned medieval-Renaissance ensembles including Ensemble Leones, Peregrina, Le Miroir de Musique, Ensemble Gilles Binchois, Two Lutes with Grace, Ensemble Dragma, and Musicke & Mirth.